peeramid-labs/contracts/docs/contracts/libraries/LibCoinVending.md

-# Solidity API
+#

-## LibCoinVending
+## Description

-_This library is used to simulate the vending machine coin acceptor state machine that:
+This library is used to simulate the vending machine coin acceptor state machine that:
  - Supports large number of positions; Each represents requirements to acess different goods of the virtual vending machine.
  - Accepts multiple assets of following types: Native (Eth), ERC20, ERC721, and ERC1155 tokens that can be stacked together.
  - Allows for each individual asset action promise can be one of following: